Anthony Bender

 Anthony Wayne Bender (born February 3, 1995) is an American professional baseball pitcher for the Miami Marlins of Major League Baseball (MLB).
-He was drafted by the Kansas City Royals in the 20th round of the 2016 Major League Baseball draft.
+He played college baseball for Santa Rosa Junior College.
+He was drafted by the Kansas City Royals with the 613th pick in the 20th round of the 2016 MLB draft.
+He made his MLB debut in 2021.

 Career

 Kansas City Royals

 Bender was drafted with 613th pick in the 20th round of the 2016 MLB draft by the Kansas City Royals out of Santa Rosa Junior College.
-Bender made his professional debut for the Rookie League Arizona League Royals.
-He split the 2017 season between the Class A Lexington Legends, and the Class A-Advanced Wilmington Blue Rocks, recording a cumulative 5–6 record and 3.96 ERA.
+Bender made his professional debut for the rookie-level Arizona League Royals.
+He split the 2017 season between the Single-A Lexington Legends and High-A Wilmington Blue Rocks, recording a cumulative 5–6 record and 3.96 ERA.
 He spent the entire 2018 season in Wilmington, recording a 3.57 ERA and 6–3 record in 30 appearances.
 On March 21, 2019, Bender was released by the Royals.